itenfay/DYFStore/README-en.md

 If security is a concern you might want to avoid using an open source verification logic, and provide your own custom verifier instead.

-It is better to use your own server to obtain the parameters uploaded from the client to verify the receipt from the app store server (C -> Uploaded Parameters -> S -> App Store S -> S -> Receive Data -> C, C: client, S: server).
+It is better to use your own server to obtain the parameters uploaded from the client to verify the receipt from the app store server (C -> Uploaded Parameters -> S -> App Store S -> S -> Receive And Parse Data -> C, C: client, S: server).

 ### Finish transactions